buggedf11/school/README.md

 1. Open a terminal or command prompt and navigate to the project directory.
 2. Run the script: `pas searcher.py`
-3. Follow the prompts to enter your know password information to find all the relavent passwords.
+3. Follow the prompts to enter your known password information to find all the relavent passwords.

 ## Contributing